bardbess/til/bible/men_of_the_word.md

 #### What we do with it
 Preach the word.
 Reproof, Rebuke, Exhort.

-a            |      b        |      c
+Level            |              |      Desc
 ------------ | ------------- | -------------
-Level 5 | Practical Theology | how does it apply to life Level 4 | Systematic Theology | What does the whole bible say Level 3 | Biblical Theology | What truths & doctrines does it teach Level 2 | Exegesis (Interpretation) |  What does the text mean Level 1 | Scripture | What does the text say
+ 5 | Practical Theology | how does it apply to life
+ 4 | Systematic Theology | What does the whole bible say 3 | Biblical Theology | What truths & doctrines does it teach
+ 2 | Exegesis (Interpretation) |  What does the text mean 1 | Scripture | What does the text say